 Hoga – Creature comforts

-The Hoga Island Marine Station is an established facility that lies within the Wakatobi Marine Park of eastern Indonesia.
-The station was rebuilt in 2016 and supports a dive centre, lecture theatre, wet-lab as well as a large dining room and kitchen facility.
+The Hoga Island Marine Station is an established facility that lies within the Wakatobi Marine Park of central Indonesia.
+The station was rebuilt in 2016 and supports a dive centre, lecture theatre, data analysis labs, as well as a large dining room and kitchen facility.
 Simple huts owned by members of the local fishing community surround the station and serve as guest accommodation.
 The island supports reliable phone signal that allows limited internet access.

 Social Media Links